rycho65/Biocondensate-Heterogeneity/README.md

 Below is a workflow diagram
 ![Diagram](diagram)

 Attached here is the final clustering.
 Displayed here is the groups that the model created. ![grouped](grouped)

 After making the groupings, a spider chart was created that gave each cluster it's own characteristic or niche based off average values calculated.
 ![spider](spider)

+This project was done under a larger research project which is currently in pre-print.
+Link is as provided: https://www.biorxiv.org/content/10.1101/2025.06.27.661991v1